Choosing the right chocolate when you enjoy dessert can be good for your heart and your taste buds!

-Chocolate, say the word, and busy moms everywhere go that place of contentment, when you imagine it melting in your mouth, silence exists, and everything seems dreamy…all from a little bite of chocolate.
-Well, surprisingly this downright decadent food contains phytochemicals that can benefit your heart.
-Choosing the right chocolate when you enjoy dessert can do your heart good and your taste buds too!
+Chocolate.
+Say the word, and busy moms everywhere go to that place of contentment when you imagine it melting in your mouth, everything is silent, and the world seems dreamy…all from a small bite of chocolate.
+The good news is that this downright decadent food contains phytochemicals that can benefit your heart!

 Scientists have found that the antioxidants in dark chocolate can help raise HDL (good) cholesterol, increase blood flow and in larger quantities lower blood pressure!
 The cocoa bean is a rich source of flavanols, a phytochemical that helps the heart pump blood more efficiently by dilating the arteries.
-Other sources include tea, berries, apple skin and citrus fruits.
+Other sources include tea, berries, apple skin, and citrus fruits.
 However, it’s difficult to know how much flavanols are lost in the manufacturing to combat the extreme bitterness of raw cocoa beans.
 One such processing, called alkalization, can reduce flavanol content by as much as 90% (1).
 Luckily, alkali-treated chocolate is required by the FDA to be labeled as such in the ingredients (2).
 To get the recommended dose of flavanols (200 mg) for a blood flow benefit 2 oz. of dark chocolate will do the trick (3), which comes with a calorie price tag.
 If you love chocolate as a preferred dessert than include it but watch your intake.
 In other words, don’t start eating chocolate because you consider it a health food.
-Here are some healthy ways to eat dark chocolate to your heart’s content:

 - Make sure your dark chocolate is 72% or higher.
 Work your way up to higher percentages for fewer calories, for example, 2 oz of 88% dark chocolate = 280 calories.